ngiani/MovieTheaterBooker/README.md

 - Screens management as admin
 - Show of bookings as user
 - Email confirmation system on register
 - Mockup of payment when booking a seat
+- Polished frontend

 ## 🧱 Project Architecture